-The following table provides generic descriptions for equivalent AutoCAD and MicroStation terminology used by topics within this book.
-Note that some terms are in direct conflict with standard ArcGIS terms.
+The following table provides generic descriptions for equivalent AutoCAD and MicroStation terminology used in the help documentation.
+Some terms are in direct conflict with standard ArcGIS terms.
 For example, ArcGIS defines a layer as a cartographic representation of data, whereas AutoCAD defines it as a collection of entities or elements.

 A user-defined graphic or nongraphic textual data element that may be linked to or embedded in another CAD object.
 Attributes and tag elements are often embedded in block or cell definitions to store field values.